 Our total team approach includes a multi-faceted approach utilizing the below strategies:

-- Group Therapy: Daily groups dive into topics like PTS, anxiety, depression, anger and substance abuse prevention.
+- Group Therapy: Daily groups dive into topics like PTS, anxiety, depression, anger and wellness therapy.
 Groups use personal experiences and current circumstances to work on strategies for success.

 - Allied Health: Traditional therapies assess the function of our participants in a variety of areas.
 Measurement tools assess current functioning and track progress over their stay.